 Initiating The Process

 To commence legal action, you must file a complaint in a civil court with jurisdiction over the matter.
 There are specific rules regarding which courts have jurisdiction, typically tied to where the parties reside and where the injury occurred.
-Once a complaint is filed (by the plaintiff), a copy must delivered to (served upon) the defendant.
-Once the defendant has received a copy of the complaint, he or she must file an answer to the complaint within a specified period of time, usually 30 days.
+Once a complaint is filed (by the plaintiff), a copy must be delivered to the defendant.
+Once the defendant has received a copy of the complaint, he or she must file an answer to the complaint within a specified period of time, usually 20 to 35 days.
 If the defendant fails to file a timely answer, the plaintiff can seek a default judgment.